Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaHeaders/README.md

 Provides:
 - shorthands for math variables
 - GLM-like containers as vec2, vec3, vec4, mat2, mat3, mat4, quat
+- operators and helpers for vec, mat and quat types
+- mat containers as column-major and scalar form

+## color_utils.hpp

+Provides:
 - custom color container as a variable for linear RGBA operations
+- color conversion, color operators

+Provides:
+- shorthands for math variables
+- GLM-like containers as vec2, vec3, vec4, mat2, mat3, mat4, quat
-- operators and helpers for vec, mat, quat and color types
+- operators and helpers for vec, mat and quat types
 - mat containers as column-major and scalar form
-- color conversion, color operators

 ---